MicrosoftDocs/azure-devops-docs/docs/boards/integrations/boards-teams.md

 |@azure boards feedback	| Report a problem or suggest a feature. |
 |@azure boards help | Get help on the commands. |

-## Link your Azure Boards project to the Azure Boards app
+## Link your Azure Boards project to the app

 To use the app, sign in to Azure Boards and link your Azure Boards project to your Teams channel.